 She had to walk through it.
 She knew this.
-But the very idea terrified the shit out of her.
-When she contemplated what lay on the other side, she would spaz and convulse on the dusty floor, the cosmic equivalent of a grand mal seizure.
+But when she contemplated what lay on the other side, she would spaz and convulse on the dusty floor, the cosmic equivalent of a grand mal seizure.

 Eventually, the seizures stopped altogether.